 Imagine tasting Bordeaux wines as if it was made in 1855?
-Apparently, the demand justifies this price, as there are American, Russian and Chinese buyers who appreciate this uniqueness.
+The demand justifies this price, as there are American, Russian, and Chinese buyers who appreciate this uniqueness.

 I visited Loic Pasquet at his small cellar in the garage.
 He and his Russian wife are a hard-working family facing many struggles of regular winemakers including frost, diseases, and envious neighbors.